bruderstein/PythonScript/docs/source/scintilla.rst

    Copy the selection, if selection empty copy the line with the caret

    See Scintilla documentation for `SCI_COPYALLOWLINE <https://www.scintilla.org/ScintillaDoc.html#SCI_COPYALLOWLINE>`_

+.. method:: editor.cutAllowLine()

+   Cut the selection, if selection empty cut the line with the caret

+   See Scintilla documentation for `SCI_CUTALLOWLINE <https://www.scintilla.org/ScintillaDoc.html#SCI_CUTALLOWLINE>`_

+.. method:: editor.setCopySeparator(separator)

+   Set the string to separate parts when copying a multiple selection.

+   See Scintilla documentation for `SCI_SETCOPYSEPARATOR <https://www.scintilla.org/ScintillaDoc.html#SCI_SETCOPYSEPARATOR>`_

+.. method:: editor.getCopySeparator() -> str

+   Get the string to separate parts when copying a multiple selection.

+   See Scintilla documentation for `SCI_GETCOPYSEPARATOR <https://www.scintilla.org/ScintillaDoc.html#SCI_GETCOPYSEPARATOR>`_

 .. method:: editor.getCharacterPointer() -> str